paul-g/brabble/performance-aware-programming/lecture1.md

 * We use _computational complexity_ to estimate the performance of an algorithm
-* We use various system and programming language utilities to _measure_ the performance of an implementationg
+* We use various system and programming language utilities to _measure_ the performance of an implementation

 ## Estimating Performance - Computational Complexity

-* mathematical model for _estimating_ the relative performance of algorithms
+* Model for _estimating_ the relative performance of algorithms
-* Ignores implementation aspects (e.g. assumes all operations cost the same)
+* Ignores implementation aspects (e.g. all operations identical)
 ```Java
 for (int i = 0; i < n; i++)
   for (int j = 0; j < n; j++)